open-simulation-platform/open-simulation-platform.github.io/kopl.md

 <figcaption>Definition of nested variable groups </figcaption>
 </figure>

-# MSMI validation
+# OSP-IS validation

-Right click the configuration and choose validate in the context menu to let the [MSMI validator](./model-interface-validator) validate the current setup
+Right click the configuration and choose validate in the context menu to let the [OSP validator](./osp-validator) validate the current setup

 # Export